AlexandarKostov/Quiz_JS/README.md

-## Aleksandar Kostov all challenges and exercises of FullStuck-WebDevelopment
+## Aleksandar Kostov

+Simple Quiz using JQuery and Ajax